amueller69/Law-School-Notes/Spring-2019/Bankruptcy/04-Automatic_Stay.md

 * When there is a willful violation, the bankruptcy court is free to award the debtor actual damages (§362(k)(1))
 * Void v.
 Voidable:
   * Void: act itself is no good/invalid (and must be undone somehow)
+    * Void means it just doesn’t exist.
+It is impermissible, invalid from the get go
     * (Pro-debtor) likely to conclude the stay is violated bc the burden is on the creditor to validate the action
     * Court’s Definition: not permissible action.
 Strong presumption against the creditor
     * *Soares* court claims that actions in violation of the stay are presumptive void.
 The burden is on the creditor to show compelling reason for exception (lack of notice or debtor acted in bad faith).
 Bar is high
   * Voidable:
-    * (Pro-creditor) likely to conclude the stay is not violated bc the burden is on the debtor
+    * (Pro-creditor) likely to conclude the stay is not violated because the burden is on the debtor
+* What would it take for creditor to get the stay to be retroactively lifted?
+  * Showing of bad faith by debtor
+  * Showing lack of notice to creditor

 ### In Re Soares

 * Timeline:
-  * March 22, 1995 – creditor seeks order of default and judgment of foreclosure
+  * March 22, 1995 – Creditor seeks order of default and judgment of foreclosure
-  * March 24, 1995 — debtor files for bankruptcy (automatic stay goes into effect)
+  * March 24, 1995 — Debtor files for bankruptcy (automatic stay goes into effect)
-  * April 10, 1995 – state court issues a default order*
+  * April 10, 1995 – State court issues a default order
-    * Note: this is the key moment
+    * Note: This is the key moment
-  * June 14, 1995 – creditor seeks relief from automatic stay
+  * June 14, 1995 – creditor seeks relief from automatic stay and debtor's lawyer fails to contest
-  * November 29, 1995 — foreclosure
+  * November 29, 1995 - foreclosure sale
+* Issue: Were default order and foreclosure sale a violation of automatic stay?
+  * Creditor's argument: the “real activity” (aka foreclosure) under state law, happened before debtor filed for bankruptcy, it happened on March 22 and the rest were ministerial actions (mistake of timing)
-* Holding: the default order violates the automatic stay because the actions after the bankruptcy filing were not “ministerial” (ex. signed without any sort of judgment made, no discretion involved) but were core to the judicial proceedings.
-This was a violation of  §362(a)(1) –bc it is a continuation of a judicial act
+* Holding: The default order **violates the automatic stay because the actions after the bankruptcy filing were not “ministerial”** (ex. signed without any sort of judgment made, no discretion involved, but merely carrying out) but were core to the judicial proceedings.
+This was a violation of §362(a)(1) because it is a continuation of a judicial act
-  * Issuing a default order is pretty pro-forma, but it is not simply a ministerial function.
-It involves some discretion/involvement of the court, and therefore it is violation of the automatic stay because the decision was made after the stay was in place
+  * Issuing a default order is pretty pro-forma, but **it is not simply a ministerial function.
+It involves some discretion/involvement of the court**, and therefore it is violation of the automatic stay because the decision was made after the stay was in place
   * Court rejected the creditor’s §362(d) motion to lift the stay retroactively (although it established the fact that the court does have the power to do so when appropriate)
+  * “The dead tree gives no shelter” – If the automatic stay is not interpreted vigorously, it won’t provide the role it’s supposed to, ie facilitating collective proceedings
+    * Driving home importance of automatic stay.
+If not vigorously enforced, Bankruptcy will not be effective
 * Take-Away: when a judgment has been obtained against the debtor pre-petition, ministerial acts done after the stay is in place (like entry on the docket, etc) will not violate the stay.
-Any act that carries out a core judicial function is not considered ministerial and thus will violate the stay
+Any act that carries out a core judicial function, even if minimal, is not considered ministerial and thus will violate the stay

 ## Limits on the Automatic Stay